thomasameisel/VandyCSCTF/README.md

 - hidden input - change hidden input in form
 - caesar - caesar cipher to decrypt text
 - edit source code - edit css code to reveal flag
+- text in image - hide text in an image

 #### Needs to be done:
 - Storage has to be implemented for the php challenge